 However, workers can go to workers’ compensation to cover benefits for medical care and time off to recover from the events.
 Workers’ comp will cover your medical bills, rehabilitation costs, and part of your wages while you are recuperating, but it also doesn’t coverage for include pain and suffering.
 If you’re suffering from PTSD as a result of the attack, you may have to file a civil lawsuit against your employer.

-Talk to our Santa Ana workers' compensation attorneys about your experience in a free case consultation.
+Talk to our Santa Ana workman's comp attorneys about your experience in a free case consultation.
 Ufkes & Bright has more than 50 years of legal experience helping employees get compensation for injuries sustained on the job.
 Our firm is proud to provide hands-on and dedicated service to each of our clients.
 Let us see what we can do for you.